nidhibaheti1991/Coreference-Resolution/data-analysis/readme.txt

-Analysis on word length, mentions count and average article length
+Information on word length, mentions count and average article length collected using python script